LRitzdorf/eele367-final-project/README.md

 ### Computer Core

-The core `computer` entity is composed of:
+The core `computer` entity is the top level of the "real" computer unit.
+It is composed of the following:

-  - `computer`: the "real" computer entity; instantiates and connects the CPU and memory components
 - `opcodes`: VHDL package; declares constant opcode values for the control unit and ROM (program memory)
 - `cpu`: instantiates and connects the processor control unit and the data path
   - `control_unit`: finite state machine; implements the CPU's fetch-decode-execute cycle to control operations in the data path
   - `data_path`: contains registers, buses, and general data wiring;
     performs data manipulation as directed by the control unit
     - `alu`: arithmetic/logical unit; performs more complex data manipulation (arithmetic and logical operations) as necessary
 - `memory`: directly implements I/O ports and instantiates ROM and RW memory modules; controls memory mapping so that subcomponents do not need to be aware of their positions in the mapped system
   - `rom_128x8_sync`: synchronous ROM (program) memory, containing 128 8-bit
     addresses (1024 bits of total space)
   - `rw_96x8_sync`: synchronous RW (data) memory, containing 96 8-bit
     addresses (768 bits of total space)

 ## Opcodes/Mnemonics